jgarciasuarez/jgarciasuarez.github.io/context-in-text/ddcf_content_specification.md

 - SNSF Data Portal, grant 216341
 - Cortes and Garcia-Suarez, “Data-Driven Dynamic Friction Models based on Recurrent Neural Networks”

-## Open Content Decision
+## Resolved Content Decision

 The May 2026 CV records the SNSF amount as CHF 830,128, while the current SNSF Data Portal records an approved amount of CHF 842,376.
-The DDCF hub must not display either figure until the preferred public value is confirmed.
+On 30 July 2026, the user selected the lower value.
+The approved public amount for this website is therefore CHF 830,128.